Licensing - settlement agents

 The Settlement Agents Act 1981 also requires separate licences be obtained by firms (partnership licence) and companies (body corporate licence) which are set up as settlement agencies.
 For firms and companies to be licensed, and to continue to be licensed, they must meet and maintain certain standards, including a minimum number of licence holders, staff supervision and sound financial practices.

 Requirement to surrender licence if body corporate becomes unqualified

 The licence and triennial certificate must be surrendered within five days after the licensee ceased to have the required number of licensed directors or have a licensed person in bona fide control of the business.

 If the body corporate ceases to be qualified by reason of death or withdrawal, they can notify the Commissioner and operate for up to three months, after which they must surrender their licence and triennial certificate if they remain unqualified.

 Settlement agents forms:

-- An Australian Police check not more than three months old for the licensee, or for each partner, director and person in bona fide control of the licensee;
+- An Australian Police check from an approved provider not more than three months old for the licensee, or for each partner, director and person in bona fide control of the licensee;

 - A statement of assets and liabilities as part of the renewal application form; and